 Price: If you’re okay with accepting the previous generation Intel technology with relatively little storage space, the Dell Latitude 7490 can be bought for around $1,049.
 However, if you’re interested in something with more SSD storage and silicon inside, the cost increases to $1,209.
-The flagship model with a Core i7 CPU, 512 GB of storage, and 16 GB of RAM hover around $2,039.
+The flagship model has a Core i7 CPU, 512 GB of storage, and 16 GB of RAM hovering around $2,039.

 Design: This laptop’s dimensions are 0.61 x 11.97 x 8.36 inches, with a weight of 3.0 pounds, which looks and feels pretty identical to previous MacBook Pro 13-inch models.
 This sense of familiarity is also maintained when you open the laptop.
 There is still the TouchBar, Magic Keyboard, screen with a Retina resolution of 2560 x 1600, along with other replicated features.
 Thankfully, Apple consistently produces high-quality products, meaning that design similarity is not a hindrance by any means.

 Performance: Over time, business machines have become more focused on security than consumer notebooks, and the Dell Latitude 7490 is committed to keeping its contents safe.
 The 256 GB of storage and 8GB of DDR4 system memory is definitely enough to maneuver with ease, although some heavy laptop users may find that storage gets snug after a few months.

 This laptop has been talked about quite a lot, as its 14-inch business system combines unbeatable screen and keyboard toughness while only weighing 2.4 pounds.
 It also features a solid array of ports and configuration options.